Michael Harris II Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 3.88 team ERA ranks 10th across all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.03).

-- The Marlins give up the fifth-fewest home runs in baseball (80 total, one per game).
+- Marlins pitchers combine to give up 86 home runs (one per game), the ninth-fewest in baseball.

-- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the righty went five scoreless innings without giving up a hit.
+- The righty last pitched on Sunday against the Pittsburgh Pirates, when he threw six scoreless innings while giving up four hits.

-- In 18 games this season, the 26-year-old has put up a 2.31 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .227 to his opponents.
+- The 20-year-old has a 1.34 ERA and 10.3 strikeouts per nine innings in nine games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.